Azure/LabServices/ClassTypes/PowerShell/EthicalHacking/README.md

     > The script may ask you to restart the machine and re-run it.
 A note that the script is completed will show in the PowerShell window when no further action is needed.

 1. Run `Setup-EthicalHacking.ps1`

+     > [!WARNING]
+     > Use `Setup-EthicalHacking.ps1 -Force` will cause any software to be installed silently.
+By using the Force switch you are automatically accepting the terms for the installed software.